It’s not how little we know that hurts so, but that so much of what we know ain’t so.

 hooks neither ignores nor deplores psychoanalysis, but she insists that talking is only effective when black people talk to one another, with friends, and with allies.
 In her view, talking to hostile outsiders doesn’t further the healing process; in fact, it creates new wounds and deepens old ones.

-Until contemporary Euro-American criticism on trauma and memory starts to listen in on the between among African-Americans with attention and respect, it will remain stuck within its rigid Eurocentric borders, and will likely not lead to deeper insight than it has so far provided.
+Until contemporary Euro-American criticism on trauma and memory starts to listen in on the conversations between African-Americans with attention and respect, it will remain stuck within its rigid Eurocentric borders, and will likely not lead to deeper insight than it has so far provided.
 Its limitations, when faced with questions of race, class, and gender, have already been demonstrated.
 Progress, as Paul Gilroy noted, lies in dialogue, in exchange, in the process of “mutation, hybridity and intermixture” that stimulates growth in new and previously unimagined directions.
 Bound by no such provincialism, recent African-American criticism on trauma and memory has far outpaced its Euro-American counterpart, and has left it standing in the station without the sense to even ask how long the train’s been gone.

 23. Gilroy, Paul, The Black Atlantic: Modernity And Double Consciousness (Boston: Harvard University Press) 1993.: 138.
 This text contains an expanded discussion of Du Bois’ position and his emphasis on the importance of racial terror on black construction of the self.